mathurinm/mathurinm.github.io/_pages/about.md

 ## News
+- 07/26: My JCJC project, GenGen (Generalization of Generative models), was funded by the ANR.
+I will be recruiting interns, a PhD and a postdoc!
 - 07/26: We gave a [tutorial on memorization and generalization of flow matching and diffusion](https://blog.icml.cc/2026/04/02/announcing-the-icml-2026-tutorials/) at ICML 2026 in Seoul, with Quentin Bertrand.
 The material is available [here](https://memorization-generalization.github.io) and the [replay](https://icml.cc/virtual/2026/75374) should be available soon
 - 06/26: Happy to have been a jury member for [Inria's ISFP positions](https://www.inria.fr/fr/inria-starting-faculty-position-isfp), on benchmark and safety of AI.
 - 06/26: With Kimia Nadjahi, Elsa Cazelles and Hadrien Hendrikx we organized the 4th edition of [Learning and Optimization in Luminy](https://conferences.cirm-math.fr/3630.html) (LOL) in CIRM (Marseille).
 This edition's themes were Generative modelling, optimization for deep learning, and trustworthy ML.